 Teaching and Learning Continuity

-Teaching and Learning Considerations for moving courses online in a contingency situation
+Teaching and Learning Considerations for moving courses online and effective remote teaching

 1: Focus on the Learning Outcomes.
 Take a step back and consider the overall objectives and learning outcomes for the class.
 Ask yourself what learning and skills should students be able to demonstrate by the end of the course.
 To what degree have students demonstrated the course outcomes?
 Ensure the syllabus to focuses on the essential learning and assessment needed to fulfill the overall objectives.

 2: Determine needed adjustments to course delivery.
-Given the situation, what adjustments are necessary to focus students and their efforts on the essential knowledge and skills?
+Given the modality of instruction, what adjustments are necessary to focus students and their efforts on the essential knowledge and skills?
 Be honest with yourself regarding your comfort, confidence, and effectiveness with technology tools.
 The goal is to facilitate student learning in the best way possible.

 Communication with students: When moving online, communication needs to be MORE FREQUENT using a consistent communication channel.
-A Canvas announcement is recommended.
+A Canvas announcement is recommended on a regular and predictable schedule.
 And, clarify how you want students to communicate with you.